GhHiva/M2PI-mini-project/README.md

 - underwater plants

 >  <font color="red">But for a computer, an image is only a large matrix of numbers representing pixel values.!</font>
+>  <p style="color:blue">But for a computer, an image is only a large matrix of numbers representing pixel values.</p>

 The challenge is: